 Types of exercise shown to improve joint health:

-Nonweightbearing aerobic and strength training (water exercises are ideal)
+Nonweightbearing aerobic, strength training, and stretching (water exercises are ideal)

 Osteoporosis is a bone-thinning disease that can lead to fractures.
 Weightbearing exercises maintain bone density and strength by tipping the balance in favor of bone formation.
 Weightbearing activities include walking, jogging, hiking, dancing, stair climbing, tennis, and other activities that you do while on your feet.